Train Dreams: Plot

 In summer 1917, a Chinese laborer is accused of stealing from the company stores of the Spokane International Railway in the Idaho Panhandle.
 Robert Grainier and the other white laborers attempt to throw him over the bridge they are constructing, but he escapes.
 Grainier stops in Meadow Creek and buys a bottle of sarsaparilla for his wife, Gladys, and their four-month-old daughter, Kate.
 Hiking home to his cabin, Grainier thinks he sees the Chinese man and believes he has cursed him.

+In 1893, a seven-year-old Grainier was put on an orphan train, and was adopted by a family in Fry, Idaho.
+He witnesses the mass deportation of Chinese families from their town.
+In 1899, the towns of Fry and Eatonville merged to form Bonners Ferry.
+Grainier quit school in his early teens and had various jobs with the railroad and local families through his twenties.
+At age 31, he marries Gladys Olding.

 In 1920, Grainier leaves for northwestern Washington to help repair the Robinson Gorge Bridge.
-He also cuts and transports timber for the Simpson Company.
-He meets fellow worker Arn Peeples, a fearless but superstitious old man who dangerously excavates tunnels with dynamite.
-Arn is later killed by a falling dead branch.
-In 1962 or 1963, Grainier watches young ironworkers build a new highway.
-In the mid-1950s, he sees the World's Fattest Man.
-He recalls seeing Elvis Presley's private train in Troy, Montana, and flying in a biplane in 1927.

-Grainier was born in 1886 in Utah or Canada.
-In 1893, he arrived on the Great Northern Railway as an orphan in Fry, Idaho, and was adopted by a family.
-He witnesses the mass deportation of Chinese families from the town.
-In 1899, the towns of Fry and Eatonville were merged to form Bonners Ferry.
-Grainier quit school in his early teens and began fishing.
-One day, he stumbles upon a dying man named William Coswell Haley.
-He brings him a drink of water from his boot and leaves him to die alone.

-Grainier is hired out to the railroad and local families, and works around town through his twenties.
-At 31 years old, he marries Gladys Olding.
-In summer 1920, Grainier returns to Idaho from working on the Robinson Gorge to find a massive wildfire has consumed the valley.
-His cabin is lost and his wife and daughter are nowhere to be found.
+That summer, Grainier returns to Idaho to find that a massive wildfire had consumed the valley.
+His cabin is lost, and his wife and daughter are nowhere to be found.
 The following spring, he returns to their cabin and believes he feels Gladys' spirit.
-One night while sleeping by the river, he sees her white bonnet "sailing past" above him.
+One night, he sees her white bonnet "sailing past" above him.
 He lives there through summer, taking in a red dog as company.
 He hikes to Meadow Creek and takes a train to Bonners Ferry, staying there through winter.
 In March, he returns to the Moyea Valley and rebuilds his cabin.
-The red dog returns in June, with four puppies.
-Grainier befriends a Kootenai Indian named Bob, who drunkenly gets run over by trains.
+After four years, Grainier realizes he cannot continue to move out every summer to Washington and every winter to Bonners Ferry.
+By April 1925, he stays and works in town.